Book your travel consultation online

 FAQS

-Malaria is a serious and sometimes life-threatening tropic disease.
-It can be fatal if left untreated.
-It is important to seek medical help if you think you have malaria.
+Malaria is a serious and sometimes life-threatening tropical disease.
+Travellers from non-malarial parts of the world have no naturally-acquired immunity so are vulnerable to severe infection, which can be fatal without prompt treatment.
+It is important to seek urgent medical help if you think you have malaria.

-It may be recommended you take standby emergency treatment (SBET) for malarial on your travels.
-You can discuss this with your travel nurse during a travel consultation.
+Standby emergency treatment (SBET) can be a good way of combating the malaria risk for some types of travel.
+You can discuss the advantages and disadvantages in greater depth with your travel nurse during a travel consultation.
 This is usually only recommended when travelling to areas that are remote and with little or no medical facilities close-by.

 If you think you may have malaria, you should seek medical attention.
 They will be able to diagnose malaria with a blood test and if it comes back as positive they can begin treatment.
 It is important not to delay medical attention as your health could deteriorate rapidly.